Jaehaks/texflow.nvim/README.md

 > [!NOTE]
 > If you use `MikTeX`, packages which is called in `\usepackages` are installed automatically when compile starts if the packages are not installed.

-> [!TIP]
-> Sometimes, errors occur after compile even though tex file grammar is perfect If the previous compile result has error. \
-> To achieve more exact compile process, cleaning up auxiliary files which are created previous compile process is needed.
->
-> `Texflow.nvim` clean up the aux files in result directory before compile automatically if the previous result has error.
-> You can add file extension list to `clear_ext` field on config manually to remove these files.
-> `latexmk -c` will remains `.bbl`, `.pdf`, `.synctex.gz`.
-So default value of `clear_ext` is `{.bbl, .synctex.gz}`.
-> If you use other latex engine which doesn't support cleaning command, add all file extensions what you need.

 ### `Compile:options`